Guru Nanak Social Mobility Scholarships

-2. The successful entry will demonstrate that they have carefully considered the objectives of the Guru Nanak Social Mobility Scholarships.
+- The successful entry will demonstrate that they have carefully considered the objectives of the Guru Nanak Social Mobility Scholarships.
 For example, stronger candidates will consider Sikh jurisprudence and how it may assist with the analysis of the question.

-5. Any form of plagiarism will be result in disqualification.
+- Any form of plagiarism will result in disqualification.
 Examples include:

 - Submitting someone else’s work or part of their work without giving credit.